ministryotech/webdriver/README.md

 - [XUnit](http://xunit.github.io/docs/getting-started-dotnet-core)

 ## Upgrading v3.x to v4.x
-v4 no longer supports older .net Framework versions.
+v4 no longer supports older .net Framework versions, except via .netStandard 2.0. v4 no longer supports Phantom JS, due to lack of support in the underlying Selenium code which has been updated.

 ## Tests & Samples
 A lot of the tests in the code repo don't run anymore (The nature of a changing web!)
 If anyone wants to get these running again that would be appreciated.